gto76/python-cheatsheet/README.md

 * **A sequence object that points to the memory of another object.**
 * **Each element can reference a single or multiple consecutive bytes, depending on format.**
 * **Order and number of elements can be changed with slicing.**
+* **Casting only works between char and other types and always uses native size and b. order.**

 ```python
 <mview> = memoryview(<bytes/bytearray/array>)  # Immutable if bytes, else mutable.